richardclli/Flysky-ELRS/docs/EL18-flash.md

 5. Plugin USB cable
 6. Run the flashing tools, please note that the ELRS.bin is read successfully
    ![image](https://github.com/richardclli/Flysky-ELRS/blob/main/docs/images/EL18-flash3.png)
+7. Click update and wait for the update to finish.

 ## Flashing back to AFHDS3
 1. Ensure the file ELRS.bin is not present in the same folder of the flashing tools, you may rename it to another name for disabling.